 There’s also the “soft” benefit of using the card for a stay that’s been part of all my previous Accelerate offers.

 But the real value is with the annual free night.
-You can use it at literally ANY IHG hotel that has an award night open.

 This 2-night stay that would’ve otherwise cost ~$539.
 The location is perfect – only 3 short blocks from where I need to be.
 Plus, I booked non-stop round-trip flights with Southwest points.
 So the entire trip will be completely free (except for food and cabs).